WangJinxin-flab/WangJinxin-flab/README.md

 ## Hi there 👋

+🔭 I’m currently interested in the intersection between AI and physics.

 <!--
 **WangJinxin-flab/WangJinxin-flab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.